Eder-2024/sql-challenge/README.md

 # sql-challenge
-Got it!
-Here's the updated version with the backup detail included:

----

 # Project Overview 🚀

 This project includes SQL queries to analyze employee and department data, focusing on various metrics like salary, department assignments, and employee roles.
 The database was created using **PostgreSQL**, and the **Entity Relationship Diagram (ERD)** was created using [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/).